-The FT Johnstone Auditorium and certain classrooms are available for use by the community, under certain conditions.
+The F.T.
+Johnstone Auditorium and certain classrooms are available for use by the community, under certain conditions.

 These are excellent facilities which are in great demand.
 Groups or individuals wishing to hire school facilities are asked to contact the School Office as early as possible each year.
 Public Liability Insurance is required for the hire of the auditorium and playing fields.
-A working with children check may also be required.
 A nominal fee will be charged to cover heating and lighting.